 Bruce D. Brandler

 Bruce Brandler was appointed United States Attorney for the Middle District of Pennsylvania on October 2, 2016, by order of the Honorable Loretta E. Lynch, Attorney General of the United States.
+That appointment, which was for 120 days, expired on January 29, 2017.
+The District Court judges then appointed Mr. Brandler to serve as United States Attorney until the President appoints a United States Attorney for the district.

 Mr. Brandler began his legal career as an Assistant District Attorney in the King’s County District Attorney’s Office in Brooklyn, New York, where he served from 1981 until 1985.